-Fork Union Military Academy follows a unique curriculum schedule in our Upper School (grades 9-12 and postgraduate).
+Fork Union Military Academy follows a unique curriculum schedule.
 It is called the One Subject Plan.

 In a typical public school, a teacher is responsible for teaching 80 to 150 different students every day in several different classes.